-In other words, Google is the first and only stop for people to see if a brand is worth the time and money.
-Making sure that you have as many reviews on your GMB listing can be the social proof people need to make an informed purchase decision.
+In other words, Google is the first and only stop for most people looking to see if a brand is worth their time and money.
+Having as many reviews on your Google listing can provide the social proof people need to make informed shopping decisions.

-A Google review not showing up could be due to changes or issues with a GMB listing.
+A Google review not showing up could be due to changes or issues with your Google My Business listing.
 In some cases, you can make the necessary changes yourself to remedy the situation.
-However, there are some scenarios where reviews don’t appear because of internal changes within the GMB platform.
+However, there are some scenarios where Google reviews don’t show up because of changes within the GMB platform.

 Google (Temporarily) Disabled Reviews

-Inaccurate Listing Information
+Inaccurate, Outdated Listing Information

 You can use the “Info” section to “refresh” your location.

-- Click on the pencil icon next to the listing’s address, and a pop-up window should appear, which includes a smaller version of Google Maps.
+- Click the pencil icon next to the listing’s address, and a pop-up window should appear, which includes a smaller version of Google Maps.

 - Wiggle the map a bit and make sure the pin settles back onto the right location.

-There are multiple ways to delete these duplicate Google listings – such as reporting it on Google Maps or removing the location through the GMB dashboard – but the main thing you should do to prevent the issue is by learning the Google “verify my business” procedure.
+There are multiple ways to delete these duplicate listings, such as reporting it on Google Maps or removing the location through the GMB dashboard.
+To prevent the issue from happening, take the time to go through the “Google verify my business” procedure.